mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 Out[7]: LogisticRegression(max_iter=5000)
 ```

 Second, a decision tree model, with maximum depth 4.
-As we did in example ML-08, we specify the cross-entropy as the loss function, by means of the parameter `criterion`.
+As we did in examples ML-08 and ML-11, we specify the cross-entropy as the loss function, in the parameter `criterion`.

 ```
 In [8]: from sklearn.tree import DecisionTreeClassifier